hackclub/OnBoard/docs/faq.md

 ##### Will we have to pay the 7% fee for Hack Club Bank?

-The 7% fiscal sponsorship fee will be waived for Winter Hardware Wonderland grant funds.
-If your project's budget exceeds $250, and you need more funds to build your project, there will be no fee to add personal funds to your account.
+The 7% fiscal sponsorship fee will be waived for Onboard grant funds.
+If your project's budget exceeds $100, and you need more funds to build your project, there will be no fee to add personal funds to your account.

 ##### Should my budget include shipping and taxes?